opencloud-eu/.github/profile/README.md

 - 🔄 Reliable, fault-tolerant file synchronization
 - 🔗 Flexible sharing options
 - 🌐 Share files with public links
-- 🗂️ **Spaces**: Dedicated project folders designed to simplify team collaboration
+- 🗂️ **Workspaces**: Dedicated project folders designed to simplify team collaboration
 - 🛠️ Integrations with tools like Markdown Editor (ToastUI) and Web Office (Collabora)
 - 🕒 File history to track changes and restore previous versions
 - 📱 Multi-device sync with offline access across all your devices